-ward: NONE
+Award: NONE

-ength: Variable
+Length: Variable

-urpose: The Virginia Community College estem requires that each campus assess student radiness for college level work.
-Based on assesstent outcomes, a student may be required to ke developmental courses in mathematics, rading and writing.
-These courses do not carry ollege level credit but are designed to develop sential skills necessary for college level work. y obtaining these skills, students increase the kelihood of successful completion of their choen program of study.
+Purpose: The Virginia Community College System requires that each campus assess student readiness for college level work.
+Based on assessment outcomes, a student may be required to take developmental courses in mathematics, reading and writing.
+These courses do not carry college level credit but are designed to develop essential skills necessary for college level work.
+By obtaining these skills, students increase the likelihood of successful completion of their chosen program of study.

-CCS campuses currently use both the A.C.T.
-SSET and COMPASS tests to assess incoming udents who register for transfer or vocational egrees and certificates.
-Both tests are developed to the American College Testing which ensures he validity and accuracy of their assessment cols.
-Students seeking additional information these tests are invited to view A.C.T.'s website www.act.org.
-This site contains valuable inforiation about the test, sample questions and tips r taking both the ASSET and COMPASS.
+VCCS campuses currently use both the ASSET and COMPASS tests to assess incoming students who register for transfer or vocational degrees and certificates.
+Both tests are developed by the American College Testing which ensures the validity and accuracy of their assessment tools.
+Students seeking additional information on these tests are invited to view A.C.T.'s website at www.act.org.
+This site contains valuable information about the test, sample questions and tips for taking both the ASSET and COMPASS.

-rogram Requirements: Students who require evelopmental Studies before entry into their sired curriculum will be assigned to an academic advisor in the developmental program.
+Program Requirements: Students who require

+Developmental Studies before entry into their desired curriculum will be assigned to an academic advisor in the developmental program.
 Students will not be allowed to enroll in other courses without the approval of the advisor.
 It is important to note that students requiring such remedial work will be encouraged to pursue this effort to the exclusion of other activity which may interfere with successful completion of Developmental Studies requirements.
 Early removal of deficiencies through this method increases the student's chances of accomplishing degree/diploma/certificate requirements.
 When a student completes the required objectives for the Developmental Studies courses, a grade of "S" (satisfactory completion of objectives) is awarded.
-When a student makes satisfactory progress during the term, the student receives a grade of "R" (re-enroll) and should re-enroll in that Developmental Studies course during the subsequent term.
+When a student makes satisfactory progress during the term, the student receives a grade of "R" (re-enroll) and should reenroll in that Developmental Studies course during the subsequent term.
 When a Developmental Studies student receives the "U" (unsatisfactory) grade, that student is to be re-counseled by a Developmental Studies academic advisor with the assistance of the Counseling Office.
-During re-counseling, the student may elect to change to a curriculum not requiring Developmental Studies or may be permitted to continue Developmental Studies in the student's present or newly chosen curriculum.
+During recounseling, the student may elect to change to a curriculum not requiring Developmental Studies or may be permitted to continue Developmental Studies in the student's present or newly chosen curriculum.